CharlesETD/Minesweeper/README.md

 The game is won when all "safe" tiles have been revealed.
 Tiles containing mines do not have to be flagged to win.
 After a victory or loss your total time will be displayed at the top of the screen.

 ## Saving/Loading a Game
 To save the current game simply click the "Save" button and enter a name for your saved game.
 To load a game click "Load" and enter the name of the game to load.
-Be warned that saving and loading a game may be veiwed as cheating since it allows you to reveal the field, take note of mine positions, reload, and try again.
+Be warned that saving and loading a game may be viewed as cheating since it allows you to reveal the field, take note of mine positions, reload, and try again.

 ## Exiting
 Simply click either the "Quit" button or the red button on the window to exit.
 Note that progress will not automatically be saved.